charlesjsears/Flovio/README.md

 The DAC_1.py and the DAC_TEST.py are additional Python files to be run on the Raspberry Pi which test functions of the DAC to confirm they are working properly.

 The flovio.png is a sample app loading screen.

+The flovio(4).zip is a compressed folder of all of the code that was on the Raspberry Pi.
+The motorcontrol.py code is the same as the FanControl.py file and the LEDControl.py is the program able to control the brightness and color temperature with keyboard commands.